JajaborCoder/odin-recipes/README.md

 # odin-recipes

 This is a practice project (Recipe project)

+I will use only HTML for this project.